-The Monthly "News for Agents and Brokers" Newsletter CMS emails the newsletter to agents and brokers once every month.
-The newsletter provides information about the Affordable Care Act and the Marketplace.
-Subscribe to the newsletter by emailing the FFM Producer and Assister Help Desk at FFMProducer-AssisterHelpDesk@cms.hhs.gov">FFMProducer-AssisterHelpDesk@cms.hhs.gov.
-Once subscribed, you will receive the latest information about Marketplace policies and operations, information from past agent and broker webinars, upcoming webinars and trainings, FFM agent and broker registration resources, relevant guidance and regulations, and important announcements for agents and brokers.
+The "News for Agents and Brokers" Newsletter CMS emails the newsletter to agents and brokers and provides the newsletter provides information about the Affordable Care Act and the Marketplace.
+Subscribe to the newsletter by emailing the Agent/Broker Email Help Desk at FFMProducer-AssisterHelpDesk@cms.hhs.gov.
+Once subscribed, you will receive the latest information about Marketplace policies and operations, information from past agent and broker webinars, upcoming webinars and trainings, agent and broker registration resources, relevant guidance and regulations, and important announcements for agents and brokers.
 Visit the link below to view an archive of past newsletters.
 See an archive of past newsletters.
 Agent and Broker Webinars Whether you are new to the Marketplace or a returning agent or broker who has participated in the Marketplace in past years, we encourage you to participate in agent and broker webinars for additional training opportunities.
 Webinars cover various Marketplace and health coverage topics so you can help consumers get coverage.
-You can find the agent and broker webinar schedule in the monthly "News for Agents and Brokers" newsletter and on the Agents and Brokers Resources webpage.
+You can find the agent and broker webinar schedule in the "News for Agents and Brokers" newsletter and on the Agents and Brokers Resources webpage .
 Agents and Brokers Resources Webpage The Agents and Brokers Resources webpage contains resources for agents and brokers who are assisting individual market consumers in the Marketplace, as well as small group market employers and employees in the Small Business Health Options Programs (SHOP) Marketplace.
 Resources are provided to help agents and brokers navigate through registration and training, guidance, eligibility application and enrollment.
-In addition, you can find past information from the News for Agents and Brokers monthly newsletter, webinar slides, and Open Enrollment information.
+In addition, you can find past information from the News for Agents and Brokers newsletter, webinar slides, and Open Enrollment information.